 This is one of the best rules!
 Eat nutrient-dense foods 80% of the time, and allow yourself some of your favorite snacks or sweets a little bit each day.
-For me, this means my meals are clean and full of nutrient-dense foods, and I can snack a little on what my kids are eating like crackers, cheese sticks, peanut butter and jelly or macaroni.
+For me, this means my meals are clean and full of nutrient-dense foods, and I can snack a little on what my kids are eating like crackers, cheese sticks, peanut butter, and jelly, or macaroni.
 Sometimes kid food tastes so good!
 So, allow yourself to have a little, and fill the rest of your diet with the good stuff.
-For example, if I am letting my kids have some cheese, apples and Goldfish snacks, I will let myself have some Goldfish snacks with them, then go make a nutrient-dense smoothie to make up the rest of my snack.
+For example, if I am letting my kids have some cheese, apples, and Goldfish snacks, I will let myself have some Goldfish snacks with them, then go make a nutrient-dense smoothie to make up the rest of my snacks.
 Being realistic is super important, so you stay encouraged.

 Breastfeeding mamas crave sugar.
-It is part of your body’s response to needing more nutrients to support both you and baby.
+It is part of your body’s response to needing more nutrients to support both you and your baby.
 Finding healthy alternatives to your favorite desserts like chocolate chip cookies or brownies is essential to helping you stay focused.
 By doing this, you are eating a “craving food,” but still totally nourishing your body!
 I have an AMAZING lactation brownie recipe, and chocolate chip cookie recipe in my program to help my mamas stay on track when those cravings hit hard.

 If you follow these rules, you will learn to eat well postpartum, which will benefit you and your baby.
-Breastfeeding is super important to your well-being as a new mama, and it is wonderful for your milk supply because your body will have all the nutrients it needs a building blocks for nutritious breast milk.
+Breastfeeding is super important to your well-being as a new mama, and it is wonderful for your milk supply because your body will have all the nutrients it needs as building blocks for nutritious breast milk.